Fate/Unlimited Codes: Reception

-The use of Japanese dubbing in the localized English version of the game was ambiguously perceived: some observers singled out this fact as an advantage emphasizing the connection with Fate/stay night.
+The use of Japanese dubbing in the localized English version received universal acclaim: some observers singled out this fact as an advantage emphasizing the connection with Fate/stay night.
 Others considered it a flaw, affecting the difficulties of understanding the plot.
 However, the Japanese voice track was unanimously recognized for its high quality.
-Opinions differed in assessing the background sound track, which differed from the perception of it as "pleasant".
-"Diverse" and "complementary gameplay" to "an ordinary mixture of electronic-rock and dj pop" and "non-memorable".
+Opinions differed in assessing the background sound track, which differed from the perception of it as "pleasant", "diverse", and "complementary".

-According to the browser Gaming Age, a significant drawback was the lack of notifying players about the autosave mode that was initially turned off, due to which some of the progress in the game could be lost.
-Western critics also pointed out spelling errors in the localized version, the impossibility of acquiring the game on Universal Media Disc media, reducing the number of hero skills as compared to the PS2 version, as well as the perceived high price of the digital only PlayStation Network release at $29.99.

-In general, the game was called a "worthy" and "quality" representative of the genre, although inferior in visual design Soulcalibur: Broken Destiny.
-Todd Siolek called Fate / unlimited codes "one of the best adaptations of anime to the fighting game genre".
-In the opinion of William van Dijk and Carolyn Petit, the game was an example of “a good balance between simplicity and depth of gameplay”, and also “knew how to use its own advantages”.
-Observer Ryan Clements of IGN called Fate/unlimited codes gameplay" more interesting than in Soulcalibur: Broken Destiny".
-Game Chronicles reviewer recommended the game to both fans of the Fate series and Capcom fighting game fans.
+Western critics had also pointed out spelling errors in the localized version, the impossibility of acquiring the game on the Universal Media Disc, the reduction of hero skills as compared to the PS2 version, and the perceived "high" price of the PlayStation Network release.
+Fate/unlimited codes was often considered inferior in visual design compared to Soulcalibur: Broken Destiny.
+Todd Siolek called it "one of the best adaptations of anime to the fighting game genre".
+According to William van Dijk and Carolyn Petit, the game was an example of “a good balance between simplicity and depth of gameplay”, and also “knew how to use its own advantages”.
+IGN's Ryan Clements called its gameplay more interesting than Soulcalibur: Broken Destiny".